nhtnhanbn/nhtnhanbn.github.io/monash/msa24.md

 In 2022, Dilhan was [elected president](/wired) of Wired, the Faculty of IT Society, at the top of a seemingly non-political stack.
 Later that year, he was elected a General Representative on the MSA Clubs and Societies Executive, a position open to C&S or club office bearers.
 In July 2023, he was a candidate with the attempted stack of [Radio Monash](/radmon).
 In the 2023 MSA elections, he was not a candidate but helped to organise and campaign for Change.
 In February 2024, he was appointed by the Academic Board to fill one of two undergraduate representative positions on Academic Board, after the 2023 MSA President departed.
 In March 2024, the Monash Student Council General Representative elected second on the Change ticket resigned, and Dilhan ascended to the position.
 Subsequently, he was elected to be the General Representative sitting on the MSA Executive, a position which had been left vacant after insufficient support for a candidate at an earlier MSC meeting.

-The position of Authorised Officer for the Change ticket changed hands a few times, and ended up with Dilhan.
+The position of Authorised Officer for the Change ticket changed hands and ended up with Dilhan.
 This gave him the power to appoint people to fill vacancies if a person elected on the Change ticket resigned from their MSA position, besides office bearers but including MSC General Representatives.

 ### Palestine